|Plane trees of London

 Naming according to some standard works and institutions;

 The common name for the genus is 'plane' in British English, 'sycamore' or 'planetree' in American English.
 Variations of 'platane', 'platano' are used in much of Europe, names derived from the Greek 'platanos' or 'platus', meaning broad, and referring to the leaves.
-'Chinar', 'chenar' or other variations of the Persian name are used in the region from Turkey to Kashmir.
+In the region from Turkey to Kashmir, variations of the Persian name 'Chinar' or varians such as 'chenar' or others are used.
 In Kashmir itself, the name 'buin' (derived from the goddess Bhavani) was originally used.
-In Arabic, the name 'dulb' is used (though the name is also sometimes applied to some maples).
+In Arabic, the name 'dulb' is used though the name is also sometimes applied to some maples.

 The hybrid plane trees that are grown in London are normally described as belonging to a single hybrid species, Platanus x acerifolia.
 It is clear on inspection that individual trees of this species are variable.
 Some of the distinct forms found in the capital are described on this website.

-Because of the possible confusion, in the rest of this web site I use the term Platanus x acerifolia 'London' to describe only the particular clone that is clearly described in Bean's Manual.
-While common in inner London, it is infrequent elsewhere, especially among the newer plantings in suburban London, .
+Because of the possible confusion, in the rest of this web site I use the term Platanus x acerifolia 'London' to describe only the particular clone that is described in Bean's Manual (but see note below).
+While common in inner London, it is infrequent elsewhere, especially among the newer plantings in suburban London.
 The wider terms Platanus x acerifolia and 'London plane' are used in this website to describe all the hybrid forms collectively, in accordance with common usage.

-The authors of Bean's Manual may have included some other similar clones, such as the one that I refer to as 'Westminster' together in the description of the 'London plane' in this work, since the trees are very alike in many characteristics.
+Bean's Manual may have included some other similar clones, such as the one that I refer to as 'Westminster' in the description of the 'London plane' in this work.
+The trees are very alike in many characteristics.

 Comparison table for some characteristics of the three most commonly seen plane species.